A contrast between hidden valleys in the North Downs and the Darent Valley Path through three interesting villages.

 Go out onto Shacklands Road and turn right onto it, downhill.
 At the second road junction turn left into Cockerhurst Road.
 In 350m take a footpath on the right leading past Homewood Farm to Redmans Lane.
 Turn left briefly onto the road, then take a footpath on the right along a field edge and into Upper Beechen Wood.

-For the next 1½ km you will be following the route of Walk 1–23.
+For the next 1½ km you will be following the Walk 1–23 route.

 To continue the walk go along the tree-lined Cockerhurst Road for 350m, through a small dip and then steadily uphill.
 Opposite the first house on the left (Coombe Vale) turn right through a gap in the trees onto a signposted footpath, which winds through a scrubby area and then broadens out to continue climbing between a wire fence and shrubs.